vloiuk/azuredevops-export-wiki/README.md

     --img-root <str>        # Path to images folder, if not passed CWD will be in used --no-code-styles        # Do not inject default code CSS styles --css-file <FILE>       # Path to CSS file
-    -o --out <FILE>         # For "md" and "html", path to file
+    --toc                   # Add "table of content" to the beginning of the file --adjust-heading        # When export a part of WIKI, set H1 as initial heading --title <str>           # Add H1 title to the beginning of the file -o --out <FILE>         # For "md" and "html", path to file
 ```

 Where `WIKI-ROOT` is a path to WIKI root folder or any WIKI child folder you want to use as an entry point.

 ## Layout customization

-All images are wrapped with with class `img-parent`, it can be used for image positioning, for example.
+All images are wrapped with class `img-parent`, it can be used for image positioning, for example.

+"Table of content" is wrapped with class `toc`

 Custom theme for code block can be included into css file (see: `--css-file` option).
 There are some popular options [here](http://jwarby.github.io/jekyll-pygments-themes/languages/javascript.html).
 If you do so, use `--no-code-styles` option to avoid "double theme" issue.